 Efficient Treatment of Hydrogen and Ammonia

 The system operates in three steps.
 Firstly, the process waste gases are introduced through a special packed inlet into the decomposition zone.
 There decomposition of Ammonia takes place.
-Subsequently the Hydrogen is electrically ignited and oxidized.
-The waste gases are burned and oxidized within the reactor.
-Finally, the waste gases are cooled by a heat exchanger.
+Subsequently the Hydrogen is electrically ignited and oxidised.
+The waste gases are burned and oxidised within the reactor.
+Finally the waste gases are cooled by a heat exchanger.